Frequently Asked Questions Answered!

 You are purchasing a leather treeless saddle, all leather when new is stiff it will make some squeaking noise till the saddle starts to settle, this is normal so don't be alarmed!
 If your leather saddle continues to squeak, which is highly possible, you need to use the barefoot leather creme.

 Drytex saddles - is the same as the leather saddles, you can minimise the squeak with dusting your Drytex saddle with baby powder, using endurance fender.
 Please remember the saddle is not FAULTY because it squeaks!
-It is a treeless saddle which molds to horse and rider.
+It is a treeless saddle which molds to horse and rider over time.
 If you are a busy rider in the saddle, the saddle will continue to squeak.